 What to Expect

 Medan is also the first city in Indonesia to integrate the city and the airport with a train system.
 You can quickly get to the city center by a train called Railink.
 The ticket price is Rp150,000 (US$ 12).
-You can buy a ticket on arrival at the ticket counter.
+Buy a ticket online (railink.co.id) or at the ticket counter on arrival.